CMSgov/cms-ars-3.1-moderate-oracle-database-12c-stig-overlay/README.md

 ## Getting Started

-It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.
+It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__